Art on Innes

 A second part of Art on Innes is installation of planters around the street trees along the thoroughfare.
 Three planters been completed with about 37 to go!
 Completing this project involves financial and volunteer support from our India Basin community.
 The planters will eventually contain plants and plaques acknowledging the donors.

-Sponsorship opportunities and installation party dates for mural panels and planters will be announced soon in the IBNA newsletter and via Facebook.
+Sponsorship opportunities and installation party dates for murals and planters will be announced soon in the IBNA newsletter and via Facebook.
 Meanwhile, slow down and enjoy the art!

 700 Innes Project